tmort/Socialite/README.md

 	Socialite.extend('network', function);

 With `extend` you can add more social networks!
 The `function` is called by `Socialite.load` and `Socialite.activate` to replace the default element with the shiny sharing button.

+## Things To Do...

+* external extentions need access to `loaded`, and `cache`?
+* will events be useful?
+* can I do a better check for script loading and activation? e.g. for smooth transitions from defaults.

+Send me feedback and testing issues!